Skip to content

 The anaesthesia

-I perform otoplasty under general anaesthesia, which provides total comfort to the patient during the procedure, which lasts between sixty and ninety minutes.
+I perform otoplasty under general anaesthesia, which allows controlled comfort and monitoring during the procedure, which lasts between sixty and ninety minutes.
 In selected cases of cooperative adults, local anaesthesia with sedation may be a viable alternative, but general anaesthesia remains my preference for the tranquillity it provides — especially in children.

 The surgery

 I begin the otoplasty with precise marking and removal of excess skin in the posterior region of the ears.
 Next, I mark and create the island of cartilage that will shape the new anti-helix — this is the essence of the Island technique I learned from Professor Ivo Pitanguy.
-The cartilage is projected with absorbable stitches and the new contour of the ear begins to reveal itself.
+The cartilage is projected with absorbable sutures and the new contour of the ear begins to reveal itself.
 Then, I detach the auricular cartilage from the mastoid and rotate the ear backwards, correcting the excessive projection of the concha.
-All suturing is done exclusively behind the ears, remaining completely hidden.
+Suturing is done behind the ears, where the scars are planned to be discreet after healing.

 Scars

-As the entire surgery is performed in the posterior region of the ears, the scars remain completely hidden and usually present excellent aesthetic results.
+As the surgery is performed in the posterior region of the ears, the scars are positioned away from the front view and are planned to become discreet after healing.
 Patients with a tendency to keloids should be evaluated before surgery — the retroauricular region has a slightly higher risk of keloid formation, as do the shoulders and pre-sternal region.
-In my experience, the incidence of unaesthetic scars after otoplasty is less than 0.5%.
+In my experience, unaesthetic scars after otoplasty are uncommon, but scar quality varies between patients.

 Post-operative

-After otoplasty, the intensity of pain varies from patient to patient — some feel moderate discomfort, others practically none.
-I use effective analgesic medications that make the post-operative period quite comfortable.
+After otoplasty, the intensity of pain varies from patient to patient — some feel moderate discomfort, while others report only mild discomfort.
+I use analgesic medications to keep the post-operative period controlled.
 The compressive band should be worn 24 hours a day for three weeks, being removed only for bathing.
-I remove the stitches between 7 and 10 days, and after about a month the patient can resume light physical activities, sleep on their side, and return to wearing glasses.
+I remove the sutures between 7 and 10 days, and after about a month the patient can resume light physical activities, sleep on their side, and return to wearing glasses.

 Swelling improves considerably in the first month, but it may take up to six months to disappear completely.
 During this period, the sensitivity of the ears may be temporarily diminished, returning progressively.